Disease control and medical prevention

 Unger J-P. Comparison of COVID-19 Health Risks With Other Viral Occupational Hazards.
 International Journal of Health Services.
 2021;51(1):37-49. doi:10.1177/0020731420946590

-A methodology to design disease control based on the epidemiological characteristics of the disease fit for doctors and public health programs
+Finally, here is a methodology for clinicians and public health doctors to design a disease control program on a defined territory, that is based on the epidemiological characteristics of the disease

 Unger J.-P., Criel B., Mercenier P. The Vertical Approach - A methodology for the identification of priorities for action and research in disease control programmes.
 Studies in Health Service Organization and Policy 1998; 8: 17-43.